serhiy-dranko/capital-bikeshare-pipeline/journal/day4-reflection.md

   but it meant something real.
 That bike preference is not a fixed choise from bike types.
   It is connected to rider identity.
 I want more tasks like that.
   Problems where the statistical layer is not just a nice picture on top of a business analyse.
 But the thing that actually changes the answer.

+  ## Next Project Idea

+  Which smartphone features are most strongly related to price?

+  I would use a [Kaggle dataset](https://www.kaggle.com/datasets/sharmajicoder/smartphones-specification-and-prices)  containing smartphone specifications and prices, including RAM, storage, battery capacity, camera resolution, and performance scores.

+  Following the same data pipeline used in my Capital Bikeshare project.
+First clean the dataset, handle missing values, and validate data types.
+Then I would perform exploratory data analysis to understand feature distributions and identify potential   outliers.

+  By the end I would create visualizations showing which smartphone features have the strongest relationship with price and summarize the results in a short report.